I have been connected to the Guignol Theater and the University of Kentucky Theater Department since my junior year at Bryan Station High School.

 The day before we attended the show, my teacher gave us instructions on how we were to behave in “The Guignol”.
 The exclamation marks come from my remembrance of my teacher’s obvious reverence for this Temple of the Arts we were entering.
 How quaint.

 I wore my clip-on tie (my fellow Guignolite and playwright/screenwriter Charles Edward Pogue – a successful person – was not to teach me to tie a proper knot for another five years), applauded at all the proper places, and was suitably impressed.
 So much so that I attended (on my own this time) UK’s next production in the Guignol of Richard Brinsley Sheridan’s THE RIVALS.
 Bekki Jo Schneider (friend, mentor, and ex-sister-in-law) played a major role in that show.
-She is currently the owner/operator/director of Derby Dinner Playhouse in Southern Indiana.
-She is a successful person.
+She became the owner/operator/director of Derby Dinner Playhouse in Southern Indiana.
+She was a successful person.

 The next year, my senior year in high school, I attended DARK OF THE MOON in the Guignol and UNDER MILKWOOD in the Laboratory Theater which is now named the Briggs Theater (Wally Briggs spent his adult life teaching theatre to UK students.
 Yes, he was a successful person).
 DARK OF THE MOON featured Julieanne Pogue.
 Julieanne has gone on to a strong regional acting career, become an award-winning reader of books for the blind, and an uber-caring psychologist.
 Julianne is a successful person.